About the Stonehenge Stomp

 We cannot promise wind free clear skies but we can promise you value for money, routes for all abilities and an enjoyable event shared by many.

 Does the Stonehenge Stomp help support Charities?

 Absolutely!
-We believe in supporting our the community and local charities.
-Each year we choose three local charities to support and who benefit from the funds raised by The Stonehenge Stomp.
+We believe in supporting our community and local charities.
+Each year some of the profits go to support several local charities who benefit from the funds raised by The Stonehenge Stomp.

 Please watch out for information on our News page to find out more.

 Do I get anything for completing a Stomp?